 Explicit Links to the National Curriculum

-Read to Write is evidence-based teaching of writing.
+Read Steady Write is evidence-based teaching of writing.
 These units have been carefully mapped out so the entire statutory curriculum for writing is covered for each year group.
 They also enable schools to draw upon the wider curriculum, which supports schools to build rich curriculums.